isaacnmm/pestpolicy-hugo2XX/content/posts/top-7-natural-termite-control-can-easily/index.md

 Some of the most effective
 natural botanical treatments used to kill termites are orange oil and Neem oil.
-Orange oil:�Orange oil has an active compound referred to as d-limonene.
+Orange oil:Orange oil has an active compound referred to as d-limonene.
 D-limonene has a potent formulation that enables it to kill termites instantly.
 Orange oil treatment is also useful in eliminating colonies of Dry wood termite.
 Neem
 oil: N
 eem oil is also a top-rated botanical treatment for killing termites.
 This oil is obtained from the Asian neem tree.
-When using neem oil to eliminate termites, ensure you apply it in their colonies so that the termites will directly ingest it and die.�Remember!!�If you want a quick result, repeat Neem oil's application several times until the whole colony is killed.
+When using neem oil to eliminate termites, ensure you apply it in their colonies so that the termites will directly ingest it and die.Remember!!If you want a quick result, repeat Neem oil's application several times until the whole colony is killed.
 **6. Cardboard Trap to Kill Termites**
 The use of cardboard is the most non-toxic and natural termite killer recipe